German entry into World War I

 Germany entered into World War I on August 1, 1914, when it declared war on Russia.
 In accordance with its war plan, it ignored Russia and moved first against France–declaring war on August 3 and sending its main armies through Belgium to capture Paris from the north.
-The German invasion of Belgium caused Britain to declare war on Germany on August 4.
+The German invasion of Belgium caused the United Kingdom to declare war on Germany on August 4.
 Most of the main parties were now at war.
-In October 1914, Turkey joined the war on Germany's side, becoming part of the Central Powers.
+In October 1914, the Ottoman Empire joined the war on Germany's side, becoming part of the Central Powers.
 Italy, which was allied with Germany and Austria-Hungary before World War I, was neutral in 1914 before switching to the Allied side in May 1915.